 Sales Presentation Tip: Give Your Audience What They Want

 When you are presenting your ideas, realize that you are the message.
-It doesn’t matter if you are performing a marketing presentation in front of a group of clients, a sales demonstration in front of your customers, or an engineering review in front of your peers.
+It doesn’t matter if you are performing a marketing presentation in front of a client, a sales demonstration, or an engineering review.
 You are the message and the message must address your audience’s needs.
 Only then should you begin tailoring the PowerPoint slide deck and planning for props to accentuate your message.

-I’ve seen too many instances where perfectly capable speakers put all their effort into designing a beautiful presentation with no real legs because they didn’t establish what the audience wanted first.
+I’ve seen too many capable speakers put all their effort into designing a beautiful presentation with no legs because they didn’t discover what the audience wanted first.

 I was once being interviewed for a position as a sales engineer.
 The interviewing manager said, “You get a request to do a presentation.
 What do you do?”

-Thinking this was an easy process question, I outlined that I would start asking the client questions about the audience, questions about what they were looking for, questions about how much time would be involved, etc.
+Thinking this was an easy process question, I outlined that I would start asking the client questions about the audience, what they were looking for, how much time would be involved, etc.

 This manager shocked me by saying, “No, that’s wrong.
 You need to go down to marketing and get the sales presentation.”

 I’m sure that was the expedient solution.
-However, in my time as an instructor and speaker, I’ve discovered when you are delivering a presentation, you need to know your audience.
+However, in my time as an instructor and speaker, I’ve discovered that you need to know your audience when delivering a presentation.
 When you are delivering a sales presentation, you REALLY need to know your audience!

 The Sales Challenge – Make Your Sales Presentation Focus on What Your Prospect Wants

 Every year, some research group conducts a sales survey with customers to get their feedback on the sales experience.
-These surveys always identify one of the biggest problems customers have with sales reps is the sales reps’ inability to stop talking about their fabulous products and listen to what the client wants.
+These surveys always identify the biggest problem customers have with sales reps is the sales reps’ inability to stop talking and listen to what the client wants.

-If you are about to sell your solution to a group of executives, you don’t have the right to feel confident simply because you’ve been practicing your delivery of that generic sales presentation you snatched from marketing.
+If you are about to sell your solution to a group of executives, you don’t have the right to feel confident simply because you’ve been practicing that generic sales presentation from marketing.
 You may be able to deliver the presentation, but you won’t be speaking to your audience’s interests.
 I’ve seen presenters deliver well-rehearsed presentations to indifferent audiences because they weren’t addressing what their audience wanted.
 As a result, the presentations always flopped.